MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 https://review.learn.microsoft.com/en-us/power-apps/maker/data-platform/types-of-entities?branch=pr-en-us-8083

 -->
-Elastic tables are Azure Cosmos DB powered Dataverse tables which are designed to scale horizontoally and can handle large amounts of data and high levels of throughput with low latency.
+Elastic tables are Dataverse tables which are powered by Azure Cosmos DB.
+They are designed to scale horizontoally and can handle large amounts of data and high levels of throughput with low latency.
 This makes it suitable for applications with unpredictable, spiky or rapidly growing workloads.

 ## When to use Elastic tables